amitmse/in_Python_/Logistic Regression/README.md

 -----------------------------------------------------------------------------------------------------------------------

+# Gradient Descent

+ 	Gradient Descent is an optimization algorithm which finds global or local minima of a differentiable function (error or cost function).

-# Types of Gradient Descent:
+## Types of Gradient Descent:
 	1. Batch Gradient Descent: It uses a complete dataset available to compute the gradient of the cost function hence and it's very slow.
 		- Cost function is calculated after the initialization of parameters.